cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 of regions (with total $$R$$ regions), we aim to find a combined indicator that best reconstructs all sensor observations after being passed through a learned sensor-specific transformation $$g_{s}(\cdot)$$.
-That is, for each time $$t$$, we aim to minimize the sum of squared reconstruction error:
+That is, for each time $$t$$, we minimize the sum of squared reconstruction error:

 $$
 \sum_{s \in \mathcal{S}} \sum_{r \in \mathcal{R}} (x_{rs} - g_{s}(z_{r}))^2,